bhadreshpsavani/EyeExerciseApp/README.md

 # Eye Excercise App

-In this project, you will use a [Gaze Detection Model](https://docs.openvinotoolkit.org/latest/_models_intel_gaze_estimation_adas_0002_description_gaze_estimation_adas_0002.html) to control the mouse pointer of your computer.
-You will be using the Gaze Estimation model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
-This project will demonstrate your ability to run multiple models in the same machine and coordinate the flow of data between those models.
+In this project, you will use a [Gaze Detection Model](https://docs.openvinotoolkit.org/latest/_models_intel_gaze_estimation_adas_0002_description_gaze_estimation_adas_0002.html) to estimate the gaze of the user's eyes.
+This will help us to Get Score based on Eye Gaze of Excercise Video person and User.

 You will be using the InferenceEngine API from Intel's OpenVino ToolKit to build the project.
 The gaze estimation model requires three inputs: